davidtchiu/davidtchiu.github.io/teaching/cs240/lab.git1/index.md

 #### Preliminary: Configuring Git (First Time Only)

-If this is your first time using git on your machine, you should do the following.
+You only need to do this the first time using git, so if you've already done it before, you can ignore this section.
 Open a Terminal and configure your name, email, and editor for Git.
 Here's what I did to configure mine:

 ```
 git config --global user.name "David Chiu"
 git config --global user.email dchiu@pugetsound.edu
 git config --global core.editor "code --wait"
 ```

-You only need to do this one time.

 #### Part 1 - Initializing and Committing